ewaldmire/ascender/docs/fact_cache.md

 call to the fact cache will result in a JSON file being written to the local file system.

-### Ascender Cache to DB
+### climber Cache to DB
-When a Job with `use_fact_cache=True` finishes running, Ascender will look at all of the local JSON files that represent the fact data.
+When a Job with `use_fact_cache=True` finishes running, climber will look at all of the local JSON files that represent the fact data.
 Any records with file modification times that have increased (because Ansible updated the file via `cache.set()`) will result in the latest value being saved to the database.
-On subsequent playbook runs, Ascender will _only_ inject cached facts that are _newer_ than `settings.ANSIBLE_FACT_CACHE_TIMEOUT` seconds.
+On subsequent playbook runs, climber will _only_ inject cached facts that are _newer_ than `settings.ANSIBLE_FACT_CACHE_TIMEOUT` seconds.

-## Ascender Fact Logging
+## climber Fact Logging
-New and changed facts will be logged via Ascender's logging facility, specifically to the `system_tracking` namespace or logger.
+New and changed facts will be logged via climber's logging facility, specifically to the `system_tracking` namespace or logger.
 The logging payload will include the fields `host_name`, `inventory_id`, and `ansible_facts`.
-Where `ansible_facts` is a dictionary of all Ansible facts for `host_name` in Ascender Inventory `inventory_id`.
+Where `ansible_facts` is a dictionary of all Ansible facts for `host_name` in climber Inventory `inventory_id`.

 ## Integration Testing